 Prices change depending upon what sort of boat you are chartering, and when you would like to charter, and yachting offers great value for money because the fee includes a full-day activity, a means of transport and your overnight accommodation!

 Charters are normally in periods of a week, from Saturday (check-in at 5pm) to Saturday (check-out at 9am), though you're required to be back at the charter base on the Friday evening.
 You can charter a 3-cabin yacht for as little as €2,100 / week (including end cleaning), 4-cabin yacht from €2,400 / week, or catamarans from €3,100 / week - use the pink search box for live prices and availability.

 In addition to the charter fee, there is an end-cleaning fee to be paid, and you'll need to leave a security deposit on check-in (similar to a hire car, and usually placed as a pre-authorisation on a credit card).
-Marina fees in Croatia are a little more expensive than Greece.

 You can also add transfers, an outboard motor, early check-in, security deposit insurance or other extras to your booking (if they are not already included) for an additional fee.
-We can also arrange for a Skipper, Hostess or Chef to be on board - in Croatia, these normally cost an average of €1,190 per week, excluding tips.
+We can also arrange for a Skipper, Hostess or Chef to be on board - in the Caribbean, these normally cost an average of €1,190 per week, excluding tips.

 Our Caribbean Sailing Destinations

 Find out a lot more about each of our bases in these comprehensive destination guides, which also include details about suggested sailing routes, weather conditions, and recommended hotels, amongst a host of other useful information: